junechem/afmtogmx/TASKS.md

 **Note**: This is currently a static method, which cannot access `self.config`.

-**Options**:
-1. Make it an instance method (recommended)
-2. Keep it static but add a convenience instance method wrapper

-**Recommended approach**: Convert to instance method and add wrapper for backward compatibility.
+**Approach**: Convert to instance method and keep static version for backward compatibility.

 **Current signature**:
 ```python